 The Sports Technology and Innovation Group has been launched by Secretary of State for Digital, Culture, Media and Sport to work with sport bodies to explore high-tech solutions to get fans back into venues.

-The group will work closely with sports bodies and the Sport Grounds Safety Authority to explore the whole ‘fan journey’ – from home to venue – such as fans’ travelling to and from stadiums, as well as reducing crowding both inside and outside those venues.
+The group will work closely with sports bodies and the SGSA to explore the whole ‘fan journey’ – from home to venue – such as fans’ travelling to and from stadiums, as well as reducing crowding both inside and outside those venues.

 Call for ideas

 The Sports Technology and Innovation Group launched a public call for ideas on 28 September which ran until 30 October 2020.
 The purpose of the call was to identify technologies and innovations on or coming to the market that might address the challenges identified by the Group across the fan journey.
 These focused on: ticketing; pre-event build up; travelling to the venue; last mile and entry; inside the venue; and departure and post-event.

 We are grateful for the many submissions we received, each of which have now been assessed.
 The most promising submissions have been shared with the relevant Sports Technology and Innovation Group members and may be trialed at future sporting events.
 Due to the volume of submissions, we are unable to provide individual feedback; however, the SGSA thanks all companies that took the time and effort to submit their ideas.

 Meeting 3 – Tuesday 20 October